free things to do in New York City

 Poetry Reading | Celebrating National Poetry Month

 This writing xircle celebrates National Poetry Month and welcomes Poet Iain Pollock.
-This collection highlights the complexities of fatherhood and how to raise young kids while bearing witness to the charged movements of social injustice and inequities of race in America.
-Memory, culpability, and our very humanness course through this book and strip us down to find joy and inspiration amid the darkness.
+This collection more highlights the complexities of fatherhood and how to raise young kids while bearing witness to the charged movements of social injustice and inequities of race in America.
+Memory, culpability, and our very humanness course through this book and strip us down to find joy and inspiration amid the darkness. less

 New York City, NY; NYC